 - a.
 Chromebooks and all PPSD accessories will be returned during the final week of school so they can be checked for serviceability.
-(This may change for students taking summer school) - b.
-Chromebooks must be returned immediately when a student transfers out of the PPSD, is suspended or expelled, or terminates enrollment for any reason.
+(This may change for students taking summer school.) - b.
+Chromebooks must be returned immediately when a student transfers out of the PPSD, is suspended or expelled, terminates enrollment, or exits the district for any reason.